continuedev/continue/docs/docs/customization.md

 Continue can be deeply customized by editing the `ContinueConfig` object in `~/.continue/config.py` on your machine.
 This file is created the first time you run Continue.

+## Summary of Models

+Commercial Models

+- [MaybeProxyOpenAI](#adding-an-openai-api-key) - Use gpt-4 or gpt-3.5-turbo free with our API key, or with your API key. gpt-4 is probably the most capable model.
+- [OpenAI](#azure-openai-service) - Use any OpenAI model with your own key.
+Can also change the base URL if you have a server that uses the OpenAI API format, including using the Azure OpenAI service, LocalAI, etc.
+- [AnthropicLLM](#claude-2) - Use claude-2 with your Anthropic API key.
+Claude 2 is also highly capable, and has a 100,000 token context window.

+Local Models

+- [Ollama](#run-llama-2-locally-with-ollama) - If you have a Mac, Ollama is the simplest way to run open-source models like Code Llama.
+- [GGML](#local-models-with-ggml) - Use llama-cpp-python to run a local server with any open-source model.
+- [LlamaCpp](#llama-cpp) - Use llama.cpp directly instead of llama-cpp-python.

+Open-Source Models (not local)

+- [TogetherLLM](#together) - Use any model from the [Together Models list](https://docs.together.ai/docs/models-inference) with your Together API key.
+- [ReplicateLLM](#replicate) - Use any open-source model from the [Replicate Streaming List](https://replicate.com/collections/streaming-language-models) with your Replicate API key.

 ## Change the default LLM

 In `config.py`, you'll find the `models` property: